Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 • Improved brain functioning.

-• Increase immunity and stabilize the nervous system.
+• Increasing immunity and stabilizing the nervous system.

 • Memory improvement.